A Brief History of the

 The Conway Kiwanis Club held its first Ladies’ Night on December 10, 1925, and members invited their wives, known as Kiwani Queens, to similar events each year, usually around Valentine’s Day, for the next 70 years.

 The formal banquet was discontinued in 1996 and replaced with a family-style picnic.
 Our first female member, Ramona Sitz, joined our club in June 1994.
 Since then, several more women have joined the Conway Kiwanis Club and taken positions of leadership.
 Crystal Kemp became our first female president in October 2000.
-Deanna Ott is our incoming president and will take office October 1, 2011.
-Courtney Leach was recently elected Vice President and will become President of the club October 1, 2013.
+Deanna Ott took office as president October 1, 2011 and Courtney Leach became President of the club October 1, 2013.

 Although Conway Kiwanians have always enjoyed social activities and good fellowship, the primary purpose of the club has been community service, especially for young people.
 During the first year, in 1925, the Kiwanians gave $50 to assist a “boys’ work” program sponsored by the city of Conway, volunteered to serve as “Big Brothers” to boys who did not have fathers, and met with the Conway Rotary Club and Conway Commercial Club to organize a Community Charity Fund, the forerunner of today’s United Way.
 It would be impossible to name the many community projects sponsored or participated in by the Conway Kiwanis Club over the past 85 years, but a partial list includes the following: